imadragonsz/Vacation-planner/README.md

 4. **Set Up Environment Variables**:

-   - Create a `.env` file in the root of the `client` directory and add the following:
+   - Create a `.env` file in the root of the project directory and add the following:
      ```env
      REACT_APP_SUPABASE_URL=your-supabase-url
      REACT_APP_SUPABASE_ANON_KEY=your-anon-key